mwat56/Nele/README.md

 However, to just run the program you'll usually don't need any of those options to input on the commandline.
 There is an INI file called `nele.ini` coming with the package, where you can store the most common settings:

+> Please _note_ that the default values shown above vary depending on the system where `nele` is called and especially on the contents of the INI file (it's read before the help text is produced).

 	$ cat nele.ini
 	# Nele's default configuration file